veksa1/ease/README.md

 ## Neural Network (ALINE)

-- The ALINE predicts the probabilities to get migraine, by using base indicators and learning personal patterns.
+- The ALINE predicts the probabilities to get migraine, by using base indicators and learning personal patterns with policy- and predictor heads.
 - The network always updates itself when new information is presented
 - Input: 35 variables (sleep, alcohol consumption, weather...)
 - Output: probability of migraine
 ### Synthetic data and latent variables
 By using prior distributions from clinical studies, we were able to fit a hidden markov model in a continuous statespace to the features.
 This allowed us to sample time-series evolution of the migraine probability.
-By having a synthetic simulator allowed us to pre-train the ALINE on our task.
+Having a synthetic simulator allowed us to pre-train the ALINE on our task.

 Correlation matrix: ![alt text](images/correlation_heatmap.png) Latent variable distribution: ![alt text](images/latent_distributions.png) Migraine propobility vs latent variables: ![alt text](images/risk_scatter.png)